zhihan/janala2-gradle/README.md

 Now a number of integration tests are failing.
 I am still investigating why.

 ## More integration tests
 More integration tests are being added.
+These tests require a working version of CVC4 in your path.
 To run these tests, do the following.

     gradle integrationTest